Samsung/ONE/compiler/circle-part-driver/README.md

-# luci-part-driver
+# circle-part-driver

-_luci-part-driver_ is test driver to run partitioned circle models
+_circle-part-driver_ is test driver to run partitioned circle models